-The FAA requires 15 hours of flight training and 5 hours of supervised solo prior to taking a Practical Exam (your final exam).
-We understand that each individual learns differently and at a different pace, however flying consistently (two or three times per week)(or traveling to to one of our locations for a one week concentrated course) and diligently studying your written material(available on DVD), should keep your costs to a minimum.
+The FAA requires a minimum of 15 hours of flight training and 5 hours of supervised solo prior to taking a Practical Exam (your final exam).
+We understand that each individual learns differently and at a different pace, however flying consistently (two or three times per week)(or traveling to to one of our locations for a one week concentrated course) and diligently studying your written material(available on DVD), should keep your costs toward the minimum.

-The cost of a full Sport Pilot course for a student who progresses through the course is approximately $3,300 - $4,000.
-This includes both the cost of aircraft rental and hiring your instructor.
-This is tremendous savings when compared to the typical $8,000 - $12,000 required for a private pilot certificate at most flight schools.
+The average cost of a full Sport Pilot course ranges from $4500 - $10,000 depending on experience, weather, athleticism, and aircraft configuration.
+This typically includes both the cost of aircraft rental and hiring your instructor - and finding out that you really ARE interested in more technical training than you thought; such as changing the oil, tuning wings, balancing carburetors & becoming self-reliant from a maintenance perspective...
+Ultimately, the total cost is a notable savings when compared to the typical $16,000 required for a private pilot certificate at most reputable flight schools.

 WHAT ARE THE BASIC "QUAlIFICATIONS"?

 The fundamental qualifications for becoming a sport pilot are quite simple.
 Remember, the main idea behind the sport pilot movement is to open up the exciting world of recreational aviation to many more enthusiasts.
 We love aviation and want to share that joy with you and many others!